Mexicans in Chicago: Politics

+Throughout the 2000s, Chicago has seen a continued rise in the political participation of Mexicans in the city.
+This participation has been facilitated through grassroot organizations, voting, and the elections of Mexican candidates to aldermanic, city council, and congressional positions.
+Through this rise in civic engagement, the Mexican community in Chicago has been able to have a growing influence on policy impacting education, politics, and the economy.
+At the same time they have advocated for the underserved and working class members of the community to improve wages and working conditions.
+The efforts of Mexican activists, politicians, and city officials have transformed the political landscape of Chicago and increased the visibility of social and political issues impacting the community.

 Religion

 The first ethnic Mexican church was Our Lady of Guadalupe.
 In the Vietnam War twelve men who were members of the church were killed in action, the highest death toll from any such parish in Chicago.

 Education

 Alvarez stated that establishment of the Benito Juarez Community Academy in Pilsen, "[i]n many ways", originated from the Chicano movement and its desire for greater recognition of Mexican-American history and identity.
 During the opening ceremony, a bust sculpture of Juárez and the flag of Mexico were presented, and the anthems of the United States and of Mexico were both played.
 The choice of the day of the ceremony was influenced by the fact that September 16 is the anniversary of the Cry of Dolores, the Mexican independence day, as well as near the beginning of the school year in Chicago.